 Understand your timeline

-Another time-related consideration: depending on how dark your hair is to begin with, it could take weeks (at least) to months (more likely) to safely reach the pale silver color you’re going for.
-Reason being, your hair needs time to “recover” between (damaging!) bleach sessions.
+Another time-related consideration: depending on how dark your hair is, to begin with, it could take weeks (at least) to months (more likely) to safely reach the pale silver color you’re going for.
+The reason being, that your hair needs time to recover between bleach sessions.

 I bleached my hair a total of three times over the course of a month and a half.
-Each time, it turned a new shade of brassy — orange to orange-yellow, orange-yellow to pale yellow — and I’d be lying if I said I didn’t feel a little self-conscious during these transitional phases.
-Nowhere is the old adage, “patience is a virtue” more apparent than with hair bleaching at home…
+Each time, it turned a new shade of brassy—orange to orange-yellow, orange-yellow to pale yellow—and I’d be lying if I said I didn’t feel a little self-conscious during these transitional phases.
+Nowhere is the adage, “patience is a virtue” more apparent than with hair bleaching at home.